Subscribe to our news letter

 Amazon Advertising

-Amazon is the benchmark for retail media, generating over $60 billion in annual ad revenue and commanding an estimated 77% of US retail media spend, according to eMarketer estimates (eMarketer, 2025).
-However, Amazon Advertising is a closed ecosystem -- its tools are only available to brands selling on Amazon.
+Amazon is the benchmark for retail media, holding 79.7% of US retail media ad spend in 2025, far ahead of Walmart Connect at 8.0% and Target Roundel at 1.5% (eMarketer, 2026). eMarketer projects Amazon's retail media revenue will exceed $75 billion by 2028, more than $65 billion ahead of the next-largest RMN (eMarketer, 2026).
+However, Amazon Advertising is a closed ecosystem: its tools are only available to brands selling on Amazon.
 Retailers cannot use Amazon's platform to build their own media networks.
 Amazon's ad offerings include Sponsored Products, Sponsored Brands, Sponsored Display, and Amazon DSP for programmatic offsite activation.
 The key benefit for advertisers is access to Amazon's unmatched purchase data and conversion volume.
 The key limitation for retailers is that this ecosystem is inaccessible to non-Amazon sellers.

 Amazon DSP is Amazon's demand-side platform, which allows advertisers to programmatically buy display, video, and audio ads both on Amazon properties and across the open web using Amazon's audience data.
 It is distinct from Amazon Ads (the self-service sponsored products platform) in that it supports offsite activation and is designed for larger budgets with managed or self-service access.